 FAQ + Shipping

 Each product is made by hand, to order.
-Please allow 2-4 weeks for production.
-You will receive an email when it has been shipped.
+Please allow 2-4 weeks for production (Stockings are 4 weeks right now) You will receive an email when it has been shipped.

 All shipping is tracked, please see your chosen shipping method for approximate delivery time.